dmenisdev/portfolio-website/readme.md

 After the update use the `ejs` command to update the index.html file.

-Terminal session:
 ```
 npx ejs ./ejs/templates/work-cards.ejs -f ./ejs/data.json -o ./src/index.html
 ```

 # Design guide
-Webpage automatically switched to dark mode depending on your local system settings.
+Webpage automatically switches to dark mode depending on your local system settings.

 # Tips and Recommendations
 1. If you use VSCode install this [EJS support plugin](https://marketplace.visualstudio.com/items/?itemName=DigitalBrainstem.javascript-ejs-support) for the EJS templates.